White and Blue

 It was a bit of a splurge, but hotels here are expensive as it is, and since we had booked our flights on points, we decided to go for it.
 We arrived after sunset, but even the night-time view was amazing and the cool temperature was perfect for the hot tub.
 The complimentary bottle of wine the staff provided upon check-in did not last long.

-Our suite was the last one down several flights of stairs, which gave us the most privacy – we passed by other suites and their balconies on the way down to ours.
+Our suite (one of the Honeymoon Prive suites, room 206) was the last one down several flights of stairs, which gave us the most privacy – we passed by other suites and their balconies on the way down to ours.
 Of course, this also meant we had the most steps to climb, but we gladly traded that for the added privacy.
 As soon as we woke up the next morning, we checked out the view in daylight.
 And, wow.

 Sprawling in front of us was the Santorini caldera.
 Santorini is actually an ancient volcano lying on the southern Aegean volcanic arc.
 During the Minoan era, around 1450 BC, a giant eruption left the huge crater, or caldera, and the crescent shape of the island we see today.
 The islands in the middle emerged later on and are still volcanically active.